Panasonic G5 vs GM1

 Body comparison: Panasonic G5 vs GM1

 An illustration of the physical size and weight of the Panasonic G5 and the Panasonic GM1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G5 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GM1 is considerably smaller (45 percent) than the Panasonic G5.
 Moreover, the GM1 is substantially lighter (48 percent) than the G5.
 In this context, it is worth noting that neither the G5 nor the GM1 are weather-sealed.